AdguardTeam/AdguardKnowledgeBase/01.general/15.dns-filtering/docs.en.md

 <a id="compare"></a>
 ### Comparing DNS filtering to network filtering

+Network filtering is what we call the 'regular' way AdGuard standalone apps process network traffic, hence the name.
+Feel free to brush up on it by reading [this article](https://kb.adguard.com/en/general/how-ad-blocking-works).

 First of all, we have to mention that with AdGuard you don't have to choose.
 You can always use both regular network filtering and DNS filtering at the same time.
 However, it's important to understand the key differencies between the two.
 DNS filtering has both its unique advantages and drawbacks: